 Again, chalk it up to ego.
 We Christians like to imagine we have a special relationship with the Spirit which doesn’t look like anything which came before.
-But we don’t have the biblical evidence.
+But we don’t have the biblical evidence to prove that claim.
 The Spirit indwelt the prophets, and the only suggestion he left one to empower another came from a fake prophet.

 Okay yes: In the Old Testament, the Spirit only indwelt prophets.
-In the New Testament, he indwells every Christian.
-Now, have you considered the ramifications of what that really means?
+Not so much every other believer.
+But in the New Testament he’s come to indwell every Christian.
+That’s different.
+Now have you considered the ramifications of what this really means?
 Simon Peter sure did.

 Acts 2.16-21 KWL

 - 16 …but this is what the prophet Joel had said: 17 ‘God said this’ll happen in the last days: